About Saint Mary's

 History

-Saint Mary's Housing Corporation ("SMHC") and its related entities have almost 50 years' experience providing affordable housing for low- and moderate-income seniors throughout Northern Virginia.
-SMHC was organized in 1970 by Monsignor Joseph Wingler, former pastor of Saint Mary's Catholic Church in Alexandria, Virginia, as a non-profit tax-exempt 501(c)(4) corporation.
-In 1978, SMHC developed and constructed Evergreen House, a 246-unit HUD Section 8 community in Annandale, Virginia.
-The following year, an affiliate of SMHC opened newly constructed Marywood Apartments, a 129-unit HUD Section 202/Section 8 property in Manassas, Virginia.
+The organization was originally founded in 1970 by Monsignor Joseph Wingler, former pastor of Saint Mary's Catholic Church in Alexandria, Virginia, as a non-profit tax-exempt 501(c)(4) corporation called Saint Mary's Housing Corporation.
+In 1978, Saint Mary's Housing Corporation developed, constructed, and still owns Evergreen House, a 246-unit HUD Section 8 community in Annandale, Virginia.
+The following year, another 501(c)(4) non-profit was formed to develop Marywood Apartments, a 129-unit HUD Section 202/Section 8 property in Manassas, Virginia.
 Both properties serve independent, low-income seniors, 62 years of age and older.

 - Madonna House at Belmont, 130 units in Fredericksburg, opened in 1998